raycast/extensions/extensions/easydict/README.md

 Preference language has two main functions:

-<details><summary> First, it improves the accuracy of automatic recognition of input text language. </summary>
+<details><summary> First, it improves the accuracy of automatic detection of input text language. </summary>

 <p>

-Preference language will be given priority in order during automatic recognition.
-This is because some words may represent multiple languages at the same time, and the automatic recognition program cannot work as expected.
-In most cases, the automatic recognition of input text is very useful, except for very few special cases.
+Preference language will be given priority in order during automatic detection.
+This is because some words may represent multiple languages at the same time, and the automatic detection program cannot work as expected.
+In most cases, the automatic detection of input text is very useful, except for very few special cases.
 For example, the English word `heel` will be automatically recognized into Dutch by Youdao translation, and then the translation results are not what we expect.
 At this time, if your `Easydict` preferred language contains English, it will be recognized into English first and translated correctly.

 </p>